Grismund/i-am-the-forest-srd/README.md

 Each Ability provides a narrative focus or a motif you can return to during your game.
 It helps to round out your Forest as a character.
 The Ability also provides a Potency bonus for its Nature Type when it is used.
 The bonus it adds to Potency is equal to the Ability's level.
 So a Wood Ability at level 2 will add +2 to the Wood Potency when the Ability is used.

 #### Example of Forest Ability Use
 The Enemy encroaches on your lake hex to overfish it with a roll of 6 and a Chop of +2.
 Their Encroachment Score is 8 (6+2).
 You Defend with a roll of 7 and a Water Potency of +1 for a total of 8.
 That is a tie.
 But you want a win for the GP.
 So you decide to use your Water Ability "Like Slate" at Lv 1.
-Take your Defence score and add "Like Slate's" level to it.
+Take your Defense score and add "Like Slate's" level to it.
 8+1 = 9.
 You win.

 #### Wood Abilities
 - Stonewood: The wood of your trees is extraordinarily though.
-- Conopy of Darkness: Thick branches tower over the land, covering it in shadow.
+- Canopy of Darkness: Thick branches tower over the land, covering it in shadow.
 - Resilience: Any wood removed from the Forest will return to its natural shape, defying domestication.

 #### Water Abilities
 - Boundless Flow: Banks and shores swell with volumes of water and spill over the land.
-- Like Slate: The water begomes rigid and unmoving, nearly impossible to break.
+- Like Slate: The water becomes rigid and unmoving, nearly impossible to break.
 - Curative Curse: Either healing power or crippling poison infuses itself into the waters.

 #### Earth Abilities